Thomas

 Prof. (Dr.) M. Thomas Kishore

-Prof. (Dr.) M. Thomas Kishore is an Additional Professor of Clinical Psychology at the National Institute of Mental Health and Neurosciences (NIMHANS), Bangalore, India.
-With an extensive career in child and adolescent mental health, Dr. Kishore has established himself as a leading authority in the areas of neurodevelopmental disorders, including Autism Spectrum Disorder (ASD) and intellectual disabilities.
+Prof. (Dr.) M. Thomas Kishore is a Professor of Clinical Psychology at the National Institute of Mental Health and Neurosciences (NIMHANS), Bangalore, India.
+With an extensive career in child and adolescent mental health, Dr. Kishore has developed strong research and service interests in the areas of neurodevelopmental disorders, including Autism Spectrum Disorder (ASD) and intellectual disabilities.
 He is well-recognized for his pioneering work in the early detection and intervention of child mental health problems.

 Academic and Professional Background